itkan/ota-distribution-update/README.md

 ```

 Step 3: Log in to your apiary.io account then copy and paste below code in its editor
-- in the last line of below code is a json, which will be read by app
-    - latestBuildNumber - put your latest build number i.e. 1 for above case
-    - url - put the direct dropbox url of your manifest file
-    - description - put what has been updated in the new build
 ```
 FORMAT: 1A
 HOST: http://polls.apiblueprint.org/